 For those who can already ski, private instructors at Mountain Pros are a great option.
 Use the promo code PeaksFVR and get a 5% discount.

 We can also help you find an experienced private ski instructor.
 Morning or afternoon lessons available.
 Subject to availability.
 Please contact us for more information.

 Where should we rent our ski / snowboard gear?

-We recommend Nozawa Sports Thanx.
-They have two stores.
-The closest is within five minutes walk from Nozawa Peaks and carry standard rental gear.
+Nozawa Sports Thanx have two stores.
+The closest is within five minutes walk from Nozawa Peaks next to the ski lifts, and carry standard rental gear.
 Premium gear for intermediate to advanced skiers/boarders is available at the Nozawa Sports Thanx store opposite the Nagasaka gondola (15 minutes walk, 2 minute shuttle bus).
-They carry great gear.
-You can book online or just arrange your gear when you arrive.
+They carry great gear for powder or park. at Nozawa Sports Thanx you can book online or just arrange your gear when you arrive.
 Opening hours: 8am - 4.30pm.

 How do we get our lift tickets? should we book them in advance?

 Lift tickets are available from the ticket office on the day your plan to ski.
 There are 1, 2 or maximum 3 day consecutive tickets available (3 day ticket is the best value).
 The ticket office is within five minutes walk from Nozawa Peaks, next to the Karasawa ski lift, or at the Nagasaka or Hikage gondola.
 For adults, lift ticket prices start from 4,300 per day.
 For children under 15 years old, lift ticket pricing starts at 2,000 yen per day.
 For more information on lift ticket pricing please click here.

 How do we get to the Nozawa Onsen ski school?